0xPolygonMiden/miden-client/README.md

 - [Library API](https://docs.rs/crate/miden-client/latest)
 - [Online Documentation](https://docs.polygon.technology/miden/miden-client)

-## Dependencies

-- [Rust installation](https://www.rust-lang.org/tools/install) with version 1.77 or higher.
-- sqlite3

 ## Usage

+Before you can use the Miden client, you'll need to make sure you have both [Rust](https://www.rust-lang.org/tools/install) and sqlite3 installed.
+Miden client v0.2 requires rust version 1.77 or higher.

 ### Adding miden-client as a dependency